STILL / WATERS /

 What Land Does to People & What People Do to Land

-The WORDS FOR LAND TIDESPACE TALKS series takes it’s due from the subtitle of, and begins with a conversation with, Writer In Residence Bella Bathurst about her latest book FIELD WORKS - What Land Does To People & What People Do To Land.
+The WORDS FOR LAND TIDESPACE TALKS series begins with a conversation with, Tidespace Writer In Residence Bella Bathurst, and takes it’s cue from the subtitle of her latest book FIELD WORKS - What Land Does To People & What People Do To Land.
 Bella Bathurst’s acute first hand observations reveal the relationships with and within the land, from one generation to the next, and how rapidly they are changing.
 Her wide-ranging interviews gives a multitude of voices to the challenges of surviving modern farming.

 “Field Work is a journey into rural Britain to meet the people who work in the fields, butchers’ shops, abattoirs, greenhouses and barns that produce our food… It tells the story of the author, Bella Bathurst, moving to a cottage on an 180-acre hill farm in Wales and beginning to see for the first time the life of a farmer up close …Highly researched and deeply thoughtful, it guides us through complex rural issues that are hardly ever well explained and which rarely escape simplistic ideological judgements … Field Work is by turns funny, enlightening, frustrating, and deeply sad.”
 James Rebanks

-The series of authors talks continues by reflecting the rural coastal landscape of the Solway Firth that TIDESPACE sits within, through talks with Dumfries & Galloway Farmer Authors; David & Wilma Finlay, Jamie Blackett and Patrick Laurie.
-These Farmer Author’s connection to this particular landscape, its livestock and wildlife, for generations, result in deeply personal portraits.
+The series continues by reflecting the rural coastal landscape of the Solway Firth that TIDESPACE sits within, through talks with Dumfries & Galloway Farmer Authors; David & Wilma Finlay, Jamie Blackett and Patrick Laurie.
+These three local Farmer Author’s connection to this particular landscape, its livestock and wildlife, for generations, result in deeply personal portraits.
 All contend, with differing and parallel perspectives, with the local, national and global changes affecting farmers, and the natural world.

 TIDESPACE WRITER IN RESIDENCE